mars0i/linkage/README.md

 ## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This software is copyright 2016 by [Marshall Abrams](http://members.logical.net/~marshall/), and is distributed under the [Gnu General Public License version 3.0](http://www.gnu.org/copyleft/gpl.html) as specified in the file LICENSE, except where noted.